Amitansu-priyadarsan/Train_booking_backend/README.md

 - [Tests](#tests)
 - [Conclusion](#conclusion)

-## Introduction
+## 🚀 Introduction

 This project is a backend system for a railway management platform similar to IRCTC.
-Users can search for available trains between stations, check seat availability, and book seats.
-Admins can manage trains and seats.
+Users can search for available trains, check seat availability, and book seats.
+Admins can manage trains and seat inventory.
 The system is designed to handle high traffic and prevent race conditions during simultaneous bookings.

-## Features
+## 🌟 Features

-1. **User Registration and Login**: Users can register and log into the system.
+1. **📝 User Registration and Login**: Users can sign up and log in securely.
-2. **Train Management**: Admins can add new trains with routes and seat availability.
+2. **🚉 Train Management**: Admins can add new trains, routes, and seat availability.
-3. **Seat Availability Check**: Users can check available seats on any train between selected stations.
+3. **🪑 Seat Availability Check**: Users can check available seats on any train between selected stations.
-4. **Seat Booking**: Users can book available seats in real-time.
+4. **📅 Seat Booking**: Users can book available seats in real-time.
-5. **Race Condition Handling**: Simultaneous bookings are handled to prevent conflicts.
+5. **⏱ Race Condition Handling**: Prevents conflicts during simultaneous seat bookings.
-6. **Role-based Access**: Admins and regular users have different permissions.
+6. **🔒 Role-based Access**: Separate permissions for admins and users.
-7. **API Security**: Admin API endpoints are protected by an API key, and user actions are secured using tokens.
+7. **🛡️ API Security**: JWT-secured user routes and API key-protected admin routes.

-## Technologies Used
+## 🛠 Technologies Used

 - **Backend Framework**: Node.js with Express
 - **Database**: MySQL
-- **Authentication**: JWT (JSON Web Token) for user login and session management
+- **Authentication**: JWT (JSON Web Token) for user authentication
 - **Security**: API key protection for admin routes

-## Setup and Installation
+## ⚙️ Setup and Installation

 1. Clone the repository:
    ```bash